material-components/material-components-android/docs/adaptive/CanonicalLayouts.md

 ## Supporting Panel demo

-The following shows screenshots of the Supporting Panel demo in different devices and screen sizes.
+The following shows screenshots of the Supporting Panel demo on different devices and screen sizes.

 Portrait: